Houlton, Warwickshire

-Houlton is a large housing development to the east of Rugby, Warwickshire.
+Houlton is a large housing development to the east of Rugby, Warwickshire, England.
 It is located between the Rugby suburb of Hillmorton, Warwickshire and Crick, Northamptonshire, west of the A5 road and M1 motorway.

-The first residents took up residence in December 2017, and upon completion there are expected to be 6,200 houses.
+History

-Between 1926 and 2007 the site on which most of the development sits was part of the Rugby Radio Station site.
-It was on this site that the first transatlantic commercial telephone service signal was transmitted in 1927, to the American Telephone and Telegraph receiver site in Houlton, Maine, USA, the American town after which its Warwickshire counterpart is named.
+Between 1926 and 2007 the site on which most of the development sits was part of the Rugby Radio Station.
+It was on this site that the first commercial transatlantic telephone service signal was transmitted in 1927, to the American Telephone and Telegraph receiver site in Houlton, Maine, USA, the American town after which its English counterpart is named.

+In December 2017 the first residents moved in.
+The development is expected to take 15 years to complete, and when it is, there are expected to be 6,200 houses.

 Facilities

 There are several community features in the development.
 Dollman Farm is a restored farmhouse which greatly pre-dates the new estate and is used as a visitor information centre.
 The Barn is a community centre/village hall which holds communal classes and clubs and can be hired for parties or events.
 The Tuning Fork is a restaurant/cafe which is open to the public.
 Nearby is a large adventure play area.
 Finally a new primary school has been opened, St Gabriel's CofE Academy, named after the patron saint of communications.